tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     // each frame draw a new dot
     // `a` is the angle
     // `r` is the radius from the center of the flower
-    // `c` is the "padding" between the dots let a = n * dtr(divergence);
+    // `c` is the "padding/spacing" between the dots let a = n * dtr(divergence);
     let r = c * Math.sqrt(n);
     console.log(a,r);